 The provider who signs the SCFHP agreement also adheres to the requirement that each provider working for the signing provider is and will continue to be properly licensed by the State of California, through services including but not exclusive to the DHCS' Provider Application and Validation for Enrollment (PAVE) system.
-Providers represent that each are qualified and in good standing in terms of all applicable legal, professional, and regulatory standards.
-Providers who are excluded from participation in Medi-Cal or Medicare programs by the U.S. Department of Health and Human Services may not contract with SCFHP to provide any services.
+Providers

 In addition, should a provider fail to meet the credentialing standards, or if named provider loses license, certification, or privileges are revoked, suspended, expired, or not renewed, SCFHP must ensure that the named provider does not provide any services to SCFHP members.

 Any conduct that could adversely affect the health or welfare of a member will result in written notification that the named provider is not to provide services to our members until the matter is resolved to our satisfaction.
 The significance of such misconduct may result in termination of contract up to and including report(s) made to regulatory agencies.